 Most families who have helped their loved ones make the move to assisted living have been confronted with the challenges of downsizing.
 Assisted living communities have many benefits, but often have limited space.
 Deciding which things to bring to an assisted living apartment after a parent has spent years living in the same home can be difficult for all.

-Read this checklist, which features the top 5 items to bring to an assisted living community:
+Read this checklist, which features the top five items to bring to an assisted living community:

 1. Cleaning Supplies